qvacua/vimr/README.md

 VimR is a Neovim GUI for macOS written in Swift.

-The goal is to build an editor that uses Neovim inside with some of the convenient GUI features similar to those present in modern editors.
+The goal is to build an editor that uses Neovim inside with some of the convenient GUI features similar to those present in other editors.

 There are other Neovim GUIs for macOS, see the [list](https://github.com/neovim/neovim/wiki/Related-projects#gui), so why?

 - Play around with [Neovim](https://github.com/qvacua/neovim),
-- play around with Swift (and especially with [RxSwift](https://github.com/ReactiveX/RxSwift)),
 - Play around with the main idea of Redux architecture, and
 - (most importantly) have fun!